Response to Climate Change

 CO2 emissions by location (domestic)

-Total CO2 Emissions Trend Scope 2 (CO2 Indirectly Emitted In-House, Such as from Use of Electricity)
+CO2 Emissions Trend Scope 2 (CO2 Indirectly Emitted by the Company, Such as from Use of Electricity)

 CO2 emissions by location (domestic)